- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 To make use of recruiters, you can search them out on LinkedIn and send a connection request with a short pitch about your person and profession.
 I also subscribed to LinkedIn premium service so that I could send In-mails to the job poster after I apply for a job.

-I obtained the format for Canadian CV and cover letter from one of those online preparatory programs I attended before immigrating to Canada from Nigeria.
+I obtained the format for a Canadian CV and cover letter from one of those online preparatory programs I attended before immigrating to Canada from Nigeria.

 Interview tips for getting a job in Canada